Stakers-space/staking-scripts/teku/Beacon Log Monitor/README.md

 # Beacon node log monitor for Teku client

 This utility script monitors teku beacon log in real time and check its lines for defined errors.
-The script allows to set any execution of teku beacon as well as any other serrvice if certain issue is detected.
+The script allows to set any execution action of teku beacon as well as any other service if certain issue is detected.
+There're attached known issue patterns for the teku beacon log service through the `teku_tracking_records.txt` file.

 ## Installation
 This script uses [.logmonitor.sh](https://github.com/Stakers-space/staking-scripts/tree/main/log_monitor) on background and extends it with a custom tekubeacon related configuration.
+### Log Monitor utility
 1. Check `.logmonitor.sh` availability
 ```
 /usr/local/bin/logmonitor.sh version